Pre-Graduation Courses (Free)

 Advanced Survey of Core Legal Principles (2 credits)

 Elective course that reviews legal principles tested on the bar exam.
-Two sections are offered: one in late afternoon; one in the evening.
+One section is offered.
 Open to all students, and required for students with a first-year GPA of 2.67 to 3.0.

 Fundamentals of Massachusetts Law (4 credits)